-In addition, the leads that Offrs provide are yours exclusively!
-That is, once you license your territory / farm (this could be your neighborhood or areas of about 500-2000 homes), this information is provided to you and you only!
-That’s powerful stuff in an industry that keeps leads so closely to their chest.
+In addition, the leads that offrs provide are yours exclusively!
+That is, once you license your territory/farm (this could be your neighborhood or areas of about 500-2000 homes), this information is provided to you and you only!
+That’s powerful stuff in an industry that keeps leads so close to their chest.
 So, when you find your broker, instead of being handed the phone book and a high-five, you now have a spreadsheet of those hard-to-find contacts…exclusively.

 Market stats for new real estate agents